-Sales is outside the comfort zone for many small business owners.
+Sales are outside the comfort zone for many small business owners.
 But unless you are able to hire out your sales processes, you are on the hook to sell your products and services so you can grow your business.
 This is a skill you need to develop as part of your small business owner's toolbox.

 There are several common sales objections that repeatedly appear in sales situations.
-To bolster your selling efforts even more, use the techniques below to deliver the best rebuttal to the client's objection so you can get one step closer to closing the sale.
+To bolster your selling efforts, even more, use the techniques below to deliver the best rebuttal to the client's objection so you can get one step closer to closing the sale.

-Technique 1: Use Honesty and Be a Straight-Shooter
+1. Use Honesty and Be a Straight-Shooter

 When you're uncomfortable with selling, you may be tempted to tell a potential client what you think they want to hear in order to make the process less painful.
 This can be dangerous for many reasons, the biggest being that it almost always sounds disingenuous.
 And once you reach that point, you have already lost the sale.